react-native-google-signin/google-signin/android-guide.md

 Then include play services version you need (at least 9.0.0 for this plugin (!))

 #### B. My project includes an older version of react-native-google-signin.
-How to upgrade ?
+How to upgrade?

 first install the latest version
 `npm install --save react-native-google-signin`

-You need to follow this guide again to make sure everything fit together (gradle version, google-services gradle version, etc...)
+You need to follow this guide again to make sure everything fit together (gradle version, google-services gradle version, etc...).
+Check out the example project for reference.

 clean everything to be sure